github-shaad/HYBRIDMODELS/README.md

 <div align="center">
   <h1>VARMAX-ML: Market-Neutral Hybrid Trading Strategies</h1>
   <h3>Daily Market-Neutral Strategies for the US Telecommunications Sector</h3>
+  <h4>In collaboration with Advanced Quantitative Analytics Pvt.
+Ltd. (AQUA)</h4>
 </div>

 [![Python](https://img.shields.io/badge/Python-3.8+-blue.svg)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Sector](https://img.shields.io/badge/Sector-US_Telecommunications-lightgrey.svg)]()

 This project aims to implement a number of  daily long short market neutral strategies aimed at the US telecommunications equity sector.
 We extend the framework proposed by [Zhang (2003)](https://doi.org/10.1016/S0925-2312(01)00702-0) by using a Vector AutoRegression with Exogenous Variables as the linear baseline and an ML algorithm as a non-linear correction term.
-We demonstrate that atleast one of the strategies generated consistent alpha uncorrelated with the S&P500 using Monte Carlo Permutation Tests, Skewness Checks, Rolling Metrics and other Robustness CHecks.
+We demonstrate that atleast one of the strategies generated consistent alpha uncorrelated with the S&P500 using Monte Carlo Permutation Tests, Skewness Checks, Rolling Metrics and other tests.
 We were able to generate a strategy/ies that is low volatility and is suitable for leveraged portfolios.
 Check out the full report [here](docs/Report.pdf)

 The naming conventions to be used for ML models: